Usevalad-eng/Qaseio/README.md

 > Qase.io helps to manage test cases, track their  execution status, and report defects.
 > Qase.io is a  test management platform for manual and automated testing, and reporting that helps deliver higher quality software.
 >
-## To start you should set up underlined technologies and run "gradle clean test" in your Terminal.
+## To start testing you should set up underlined technologies and run "gradle clean test" in a Terminal.
 > gradle clean test
+## To start only Api tests:  run "gradle clean -Dtest=Api" in a Terminal.
+> gradle clean -Dtest=Api
+## To start only UI tests: run "gradle clean -Dtest=Api" in a Terminal.
+> gradle clean -Dtest=UI
 ### [Test cases](https://github.com/Usevalad-eng/Qaseio/blob/main/testCases.md/) - test cases to check the project.

 ### <a name="Tools">Tools are used:</a>